March 2024

 • Show a helpful and sympathetic interest in the cause and work of the parish school, Sunday school, and organizations of this congregation.

-• Act as an ex-officio member of all committees and boards.
+• Acts as a non-voting member of all committees and boards.

 Section 3 – Specific Duties of Teachers